InfoSecInnovations/concierge/README.md

 # Concierge #

 ## Setup ##
-`mkdir concierge` create a directory for use by Concierge
+do a `git pull` or download the zip of the project

-`cd concierge` go into this directory
+`cd concierge` go into the cloned project directory

 `python -m venv .` create a python virtual enviornment in the current directory